The Housing Crash, House Flipping, and Mold Inspections Fraud. “Unreal!”

 The pandemic lockdown and the ability to work remotely did encourage migration, which in turn led to the waiving of inspection and contingency rights as well as unrealistic price increases.

 Local house flippers and institutional investors bought 24% of all single-family houses sold nationwide last year, up from 15% to 16% annually going back to 2012, according to a Stateline analysis of data provided by CoreLogic, a California-based data analytics firm.
 Investor purchases “have” doubled or more in Florida, Nevada, Vermont, and Washington states from 2020 to 2021.
-In Vermont, “investor purchases” grew from 7% of sales in 2020 to 17% last year and in Nevada from 18% to 30%.
+In Vermont, “investor purchases” grew from 7% of sales in 2020 to 17% last year, and in Nevada, from 18% to 30%.
 Five states saw the highest share of investor purchases.
 Investors bought a third of single-family homes sold in Georgia (33%) last year, with Arizona (31%), Nevada (30%), California, and Texas (both 29%) not far behind.
-Investor ownership began to grow after the Great Recession of 2008-2009 when large swaths of overbuilt Sun Belt homes went into foreclosure, and investors snapped “snatched” them up.
+Investor ownership began to grow after the Great Recession of 2008-2009 when large swaths of overbuilt Sun Belt homes went into foreclosure, and investors snapped and “snatched” them up.
 Due to the extremely low-interest rates and increased demand for suburban housing caused by the pandemic, investor ownership increased once more over the past two years.
 Investors saw an opportunity to win bidding wars by making cash offers that were sight unseen and closed quickly.

 Many, if not a high majority, of these homes were in despairing conditions from leaking roofs, old plumbing defects, major water damage, tile and showers with improper grouting, and many other defects.
 Many house flippers and institutional investors only do the bare minimum cosmetic changes to sell these properties as fast as possible and with the highest profitability.